lokefu/code_example/frame_diff/cases/README.md

 # Background

-Three cases for applying frame differeing onto: Drill Bits, Human and Clock.
+Three cases for applying frame differeing onto: Drill Bits, Human and Clock (detect large and small at the same time).

 Use the same environment as frame_diff.